IBM/universal-connectors/filter-plugin/logstash-filter-hdfs-guardium/README.md

 9. Click Save.
 Guardium validates the new connector, and enables the universal connector if it was disabled.
 After it is validated, it appears in the Configure Universal Connector page.

-## Configuring the HDFS filters in Guardium Insights
+## Configuring the HDFS filters in Guardium Data Security Center

-To configure this plug-in for Guardium Insights, follow [this guide.](https://github.com/IBM/universal-connectors/blob/main/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md)
+To configure this plug-in for Guardium Data Security Center, follow [this guide.](https://github.com/IBM/universal-connectors/blob/main/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md)

 In the input configuration section, refer to the Filebeat section.